daniel-huss/migratedb/documentation/usage/commandline/index.md

 ### Colors

-By default the output is automatically colorized if `stdout` is associated with a terminal.
+By default, the output is automatically colorized if `stdout` is associated with a terminal.

 You can override this behavior with the `-color` option.
 Possible values: